 Surely, that’s good news for those who sit at their desk dreaming about working with loved-up couples to create their perfect day or for those who are obsessed with the wedding or event design section of Pinterest and want to take their passion to the next level.
 Think independent or venue wedding planner.
 Think wedding stylist or designer.
 Think wedding venue or wedding sales.
 Yes, it’s a good time to stop dreaming and becoming clued up about what’s going on behind all that tule.

-So, let’s hear from some CoEM friends who know weddings inside out; Paul Boustani, CoEM lecturer and currently freelance events consultant extraordinaire, Kirrily Brennan, CoEM graduate and former wedding and event coordinator with Trippas White Group and Jade Johnston, CoEM graduate and current event sales manager at Waterview in Bicentennial Park.
+So, let’s hear from some CoEM friends who know weddings inside out; former freelance events consultant extraordinaire Paul Boustani, CoEM graduate and former wedding and event coordinator with Trippas White Group, Kirrily and CoEM graduate and former event sales manager at Waterview in Bicentennial Park, Jade.

 Paul: The truth is yes AND no. It is glamorous in that you spend a lot of time working with beautiful products and services.
 You see a lot of sparkle and glamour in the planning and on the day of the wedding.
 The less glam side is the pressurised, emotionally charged environment your clients and suppliers often find themselves in.
 So much is invested and you only have one chance to get it right.
 The hours you have to put in to weddings from the after hours client meetings and communication through to the 18-20 hour days you have to invest on the big day can be very taxing.